rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

 that, we'd also like to introduce performing retrospectives with groups, once significant time has past or the group has been finished it's project.

-This would involve a discussion between the members of the group, their parent team, and the Governance working group.
+This would involve a discussion between the members of the group, and ideally their parent team and the Governance working group.
 The retrospective should produce a public blog post on the Inside Rust blog, however any feedback a member has that they would want to keep private would be omitted.

+The blog post should try to cover the output of the group, such as RFCs or projects, as well what the group thought worked and importantly what didn't work.
+This should help us iterate on this initial RFC and help us find and address issues that come up in the process.

 # Drawbacks